ISISComputingGroup/ibex_developers_manual/RIKEN-PLC.md

 ### Introduction

 The main PLC on RIKEN is responsible for controlling and monitoring the various systems on the beamlines, e.g. vacuum and magnet cooling.
-The Schneider PLC IOC loads a configuration file specific to RIKEN which then gives access to designated PLC registers (memory addresses) for specific variables.
+The Schneider PLC IOC loads a DB file specific to RIKEN which then gives access to designated PLC registers (memory addresses) via the ASyn MODBUS driver.
 The groups of variables are as follows: (all are readonly, apart from the vacuum valve controls)

 - Separator vacuum status
 - Solenoid status